run2780/AWS-Projects/AWS Networking/Creating a Private Subnet/Readme.md

 Implementation:
 * Defined a CIDR block (e.g., 10.0.1.0/24) inside the VPC.
 * Ensured no route to the Internet Gateway was added.
-* Placed it in a specific Availability Zone for redundancy.
+* Placed it in a specific Availability Zone for redundancy.<br>
 Outcome:
 * This isolated environment kept sensitive workloads secure while still allowing communication with other subnets inside the VPC.